hbollon/go-edlib/README.md

 - Computed similarity percentage functions based on all available edit distance algorithms in this lib ✨
 - ASCII and Unicode compatibility ! 🥳

-### Coming soon :
-- LCS backtrack and diff functions
-- And many more ! 😁

 ## Installation
 Open bash into you project folder and run :